 High-altitude systems provide a contrasting context.
 Jin et al. (2013) barcoded 328 COI sequences (~615 bp) from 68 species and 45 genera of noctuid moths on the Qinghai-Tibetan Plateau, showing strong congruence between barcode and morphology-based diversity estimates.
 These barcode data revealed clear east-west differences, with eastern communities harbouring higher species diversity than those in the west.
 Moreover, the diversity of species was significantly correlated with precipitation in the driest month, driest quarter, and coldest quarter, highlighting the role of water availability during stressful seasons.
 These patterns, less evident from morphology-based surveys alone, underscore how barcoding can expose ecological filtering along environmental gradients and strengthen links between taxonomy and community ecology.

 Another study developed a comprehensive DNA barcode reference library for 417 butterfly species of Argentina, which represents around 35% of the national fauna.
 The barcode gap was evident in nearly all species, enabling >95% correct identification success across different criteria.
 Clustering analyses suggested that actual species diversity may be 3-9% higher than currently recognised, revealing instances of cryptic diversity along with deep intraspecific divergences among species.
 Geographic structuring of genetic variation was also observed, particularly within the Atlantic Forest of Misiones and between eco-regions, pointing towards the historical isolation and potential speciation events, previously unassumed by taxonomists.
-This research also documented three new national butterfly records (Eurema agave, Mithras Hannelore, Melanis hillapana).
+This research also documented three new national butterfly records (Eureka agave, Mithras Hannelore, Melanis hillapana).
 Overall, the work confirmed DNA barcoding as a powerful tool for species identification, biodiversity assessment, and conservation planning in South America (Lavinia et al. 2017).

 In island ecosystems, where endemism is high and morphological variation is often misleading, barcoding has corrected longstanding misidentifications and expanded faunal records.
 For example, in Malta, DNA barcoding on the Maltese island lepidopterans has revealed the first national record of the clearwing moth Tinthia tineiformis (Mifsud et al., 2019), and a broader survey subsequently demonstrated that the lepidoptera fauna, which was once thought to comprise fewer than 150 species, included at least four additional unrecorded species: Apatema baixerasi, Bostra dipectinialis, Oiketicoides lutea, and Phereoeca praecox (Vella et al., 2022).